February 4 – April 16, 2023

 It’s Florida’s Biggest Party — Mardi Gras at Universal Orlando.
 Each spring, the sights and sounds of Bourbon Street make their way from the bayou to the streets of Universal Studios Florida.
 With concerts lighting up the stage; 1.8 million beads flying through the air; a wild and wonderful parade led by amazing, outrageous performers — Mardi Gras is a Universal Orlando tradition like no other.
 Good times and great food are on the menu with boatloads of tasty shrimp, sweet stacks of delicious beignets and so much more!
 Universal’s Mardi Gras celebration is the party of the year—and everyone’s invited.
 Mardi Gras events are included with your Universal Studios theme park admission.

-Universal Orlando has been creating its special Mardi Gras celebration for more than 15 years – bringing the perfect combination of the Big Easy and spectacular theme park entertainment to its guests all for the price of regular admission.
+Universal Orlando has been creating its special Mardi Gras celebration for years – bringing the perfect combination of the Big Easy and spectacular theme park entertainment to its guests all for the price of regular admission.
 Nationally renowned musical acts combine with an authentic Mardi Gras parade, dozens of colorfully costumed performers, authentic Cajun cooking, and hand-picked New Orleans bands to capture the look, feel and fun of New Orleans – all inside Universal Studios Florida.

-The 2017 Mardi Gras Concerts
+The Mardi Gras Concerts

 Mardi Gras Parade